 The Texas statute of limitations gives you two years to file a lawsuit against the person who caused your injuries.
 The clock starts ticking the date of your accident.
 The judge will likely throw out any lawsuit filed after the statute of limitations expires.

 Even if we believe we can settle your case out of court, it pays to file your insurance claim and reach a settlement before this deadline.
-Knowing we have the option to take your case to court provides an important incentive for the insurance company to listen to our evidence and take your claim seriously.
+Knowing our Beaumont, TX personal injury attorneys have the option to take your case to court provides an important incentive for the insurance company to listen to our evidence and take your claim seriously.
 If the insurer knows you cannot file a lawsuit, it may be unwilling to negotiate a settlement based on our terms.

 In some cases, there may also be other deadlines that apply.
 For this reason, we encourage you to reach out to us as soon as possible after an accident.
 We can help you understand the claims process and keep your case on schedule.

 Common Types of Beaumont Personal Injury Accidents

 We handle a wide variety of personal injury cases.
 We can help you navigate the claims process no matter how someone else’s careless actions caused your injuries.
 Do not hesitate to call us if you believe you have a valid claim.
 Some of the most common ways our clients suffer personal injuries include: